Code of practice for The Institute of Leadership members

 If any Member has reason to believe that another Member has failed to comply with this Code, or has acted in a manner prejudicial to the interests of the Institute, he/she should write to the Chief Executive of the Institute giving full details and providing, where appropriate, any evidence of noncompliance or prejudicial behaviour.

 Breaches of this Code of Practice

-Cases of Members reported to have breached the Code shall be investigated by a committee of the Board established in accordance with Article 12 of the Articles of Association of the Institute and, where a case is proven, a Member may be admonished, suspended or removed from membership of The Institute of Leadership and Management depending upon the circumstances and gravity of the breach.
+Cases of Members reported to have breached the Code shall be investigated by a committee of the Board established in accordance with Article 12 of the Articles of Association of the Institute and, where a case is proven, a Member may be admonished, suspended or removed from membership of The Institute of Leadership depending upon the circumstances and gravity of the breach.

 ‘We believe that good leadership and management hold the key to organisational effectiveness and social and economic prosperity.
 We partner globally with individuals and organisations to enable them to reach their full potential and achieve success.’

 The Institute of Leadership is the leading professional body for management and leadership development.

 While every care is taken to ensure that what we print is accurate, we cannot accept liability for any errors or omissions and The Institute of Leadership cannot accept liability for loss or damage arising from use of information in this publication.

 The Institute of Leadership

 19 Highfield Road, Edgbaston, Birmingham, B15 3BH

 T: +44 (0) 1543 266886